vijeeshr/quickretro/docs/docs/dashboard.md

 </svg>
 to download the messages as PDF.

+This option is currently ***NOT*** available for Simplified Chinese, Japanese, Korean, Russian and Ukrainian languages.\
+Instead, clicking the button will initiate a Print screen which can be used to Print to PDF.

-::: danger KNOWN ISSUES
+::: danger KNOWN ISSUE
-With the Print option for Simplified Chinese, Japanese, Korean, Russian and Ukrainian languages, Chromium based browsers print the first page as empty.
-The content appears from the second page.\
+With the Print option, Chromium based browsers print the first page as empty.
+The content appears from the second page.
-Firefox doesn't show the empty page, but it renders without colored formatting.
 :::

 ## Dark Theme